rayoowoo/TimeUsage/README.md

 * Vanilla Javascript to handle the selecting logic and shaping the data received from ATUS.
 * D3.js for injecting data into the DOM and manipulating the DOM based on the injected data.
 * CSS for styling the visulization
+* SCSS for modular CSS structure
+* Themify for employing CSS themes
 * Webpack for bundling scripts for modular composition of Javascript files

 ## Implementation Timeline